johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 }
 ```

-This means we can pass in some context that the user can utilize in their custom deserialization code.
-Usually this is the *channel* (pattern), but can also include other contextual information.
-For example, the [NATS transporter](https://github.com/nestjs/nest/blob/master/packages/microservices/server/server-nats.ts#L94) passes the following information:
+This means we can pass in some context via a second argument that the user can access as the options parameter to utilize in their custom deserialization code.
+Usually this context is just the *channel* (pattern), but it can also include other contextual information.
+For example, the [NATS transporter](https://github.com/nestjs/nest/blob/master/packages/microservices/server/server-nats.ts#L94) passes the following information (note the `replyTo` property):

 ```typescript
 const message = this.deserializer.deserialize(rawMessage, { channel, replyTo });